International Political Science Association

-The International Political Science Association (IPSA), founded under the auspices of UNESCO in 1949, is an international scholarly association.
+The International Political Science Association (IPSA) is an international scholarly association, founded under the auspices of UNESCO in 1949.
 IPSA is devoted to the advancement of political science in all parts of the world.
 During its history it has helped build bridges between East and West, North and South, and has promoted collaboration between scholars in both established and emerging democracies.
 Its aim is to create a global political science community in which all can participate, most recently it has been extending its reach in Eastern Europe and Latin America.
-IPSA has consultative status with the Economic and Social Council of the United Nations (ECOSOC), with the United Nations Educational Scientific and Cultural Council (UNESCO) and it is a member of the International Social Science Council and of the Global Development Network.
+IPSA has consultative status with the Economic and Social Council of the United Nations (ECOSOC) and it is a member of the International Science Council, which brings together over 230 science organizations across the world and actively cooperates with partners from the United Nations system, such as the United Nations Environment Programme (UNEP), the World Health Organization (WHO), and the United Nations Development Programme (UNDP).

 History

 Since its beginning, national political science associations have constituted its core.
 Its founder members included American, Canadian, French and Indian political science associations.
 By 1960, 24 more national associations had joined up.
 Since then, collective membership has been expanding at a steady pace.
-Today, 54 national associations are collective members of IPSA.
+Today, 59 national associations are collective members of IPSA.
 Each collective member is represented on IPSA's central governing organ, the council.
 The council lays down broad policy guidelines for the association and elects the executive committee, which is responsible for the conduct of IPSA's affairs between congresses.

 Individual and associate membership was introduced in the early 1950s.
-Starting with 52 members in 1952, IPSA's individual membership now stands at more than 3,400 members.
+Starting with 52 members in 1952, IPSA's individual membership now stands at more than 4,428 members.
 The association has worked hard to increase the involvement of women, who now make up more than a third of the membership.
 Associate membership is open to institutions engaged in research or teaching in the area of political science and is hovering at around 110 institutions worldwide.